Axentro/minaxnt/README.md

 Installing MinAXNT is really simple:

-First: _You need an Axentro wallet address to use the miner, please visite the [website](https://axentro.io/) or the [Youtube channel](https://www.youtube.com/channel/UC8itve8eHunJkfuyJYwMy6g)_
+First: _You need an Axentro wallet address to start mining, please visite the [website](https://axentro.io/) or the [Youtube channel](https://www.youtube.com/watch?v=aZd9ZPfDC2g)_

+* If you are using an Android device go to the dedicated installation page: <https://github.com/Axentro/minaxnt/wiki/Install-MinAXNT-on-Android-device/>, otherwise follow the next step
 * Download your platform archive: <https://github.com/fenicks/minaxnt/releases/>
-* Uncompress the archive in a directory of your choice
+* Uncompress the archive to a directory of your choice
-* Open a terminal and go the MinAXNT directory
+* Open a terminal and go to the MinAXNT directory
-* Run the program as described in the section bellow
+* Run the program as described in _[Usage](#usage)_ section by setting you own address (`-a` parameter)

 ## Usage

-    ./minaxnt -n http://mainnet.axentro.io -a TTAyNmVjNGU4MTBlYzc1ZWVmNDMyYzc4MjI5NGRmZWNhYzUwMzJjN2UyYzlhNzE3 -p 2
+    ./minaxnt -n http://mainnet.axentro.io -a TTBjMjg1NWJmZTIwMTA3MDc3NTZkNjg1MTcxYjE1YmE5ZjU3N2EzODhkYWRiZWIy -p 2

 OR

-    ./minaxnt --node http://mainnet.axentro.io --address TTAyNmVjNGU4MTBlYzc1ZWVmNDMyYzc4MjI5NGRmZWNhYzUwMzJjN2UyYzlhNzE3 --process 2
+    ./minaxnt --node http://mainnet.axentro.io --address TTBjMjg1NWJmZTIwMTA3MDc3NTZkNjg1MTcxYjE1YmE5ZjU3N2EzODhkYWRiZWIy --process 2

 OR

-    minaxnt.exe --node http://mainnet.axentro.io --address TTAyNmVjNGU4MTBlYzc1ZWVmNDMyYzc4MjI5NGRmZWNhYzUwMzJjN2UyYzlhNzE3 --process 2
+    minaxnt.exe --node http://mainnet.axentro.io --address TTBjMjg1NWJmZTIwMTA3MDc3NTZkNjg1MTcxYjE1YmE5ZjU3N2EzODhkYWRiZWIy --process 2

 Have fun !